June 11, 2025 (6mo ago) — last updated December 23, 2025 (2d ago)

 The Law of Cause and Effect: How Your Choices Create Your Life

 Every action leads to consequences.
-Small choices compound over time; consistent habits produce meaningful outcomes.
+Small choices compound over time, and consistent habits produce meaningful outcomes.

 The ripple effect